 3. Use a review book

-Like many other successful Praxis survivors, I recommend An Advanced Review of Speech-Language Pathology.
+Like many other successful Praxis survivors, I recommend An Advanced Review of Speech Language Pathology: Preparation for the Praxis SLP and Comprehensive Examination.
 At the time, I used the fourth edition (2016 tester speaking).
 Highlight, mark it up, tab it up to your heart’s content; it’s yours and it was expensive!

 4. Create your studying timeline